 boot-attempts This configures the number of boot attempts to set when a slot is marked good through the D-Bus API or via the command line tool.
-This is currently only supported when bootloader is set to uboot and defaults to 3 if not set.
+The configured value should match the bootloader's reset value for attempts.
+This is currently only supported when bootloader is set to uboot or barebox and defaults to 3 if not set.

-- boot-attempts-primary This configures the number of boot attempts to set when a slot is marked as primary (ie, when an update was installed successfully).
-This is currently only supported when bootloader is set to uboot and defaults to 3 if not set. - efi-use-bootnext Only valid when bootloader is set to efi.
+- boot-attempts-primary This configures the number of boot attempts to set when a slot is marked as primary (i.e., when an update was installed successfully).
+This is currently only supported when bootloader is set to uboot or barebox and defaults to 3 if not set. - efi-use-bootnext Only valid when bootloader is set to efi.
 If set to false, this disables using efi variable BootNext for marking a slot primary.
 This is useful for setups where the BIOS already handles the slot switching on watchdog resets.
-Behavior defaults to true if option is not set. - activate-installed This boolean value controls if a freshly installed slot is automatically marked active with respect to the used bootloader.
+Behavior defaults to true if the option is not set. - activate-installed This boolean value controls if a freshly installed slot is automatically marked active with respect to the used bootloader.
 Its default value is true which means that this slot is going to be started the next time the system boots.
-If the value of this parameter is false the slot has to be activated manually in order to be booted, see section Manually Switch to a Different Slot. - statusfile This key should be set to point to a central file where slot status information should be stored (e.g. slot-specific metadata, see Slot Status).
-This file must be located on a non-redundant filesystem which is not overwritten during updates.
-In most cases, a central status file is preferable to per-slot status files as it allows to store data also for read-only or (temporary) filesystem-less slots.
-However, if a per-slot status is required as one of the above-noted requirements cannot be met, one can use the value per-slot to document this decision.
-For background compatibility this option is not mandatory and will default to per-slot status files if not set. - max-bundle-download-size Defines the maximum downloadable bundle size in bytes, and thus must be a simple integer value (without unit) greater than zero.
-It overwrites the compiled-in default value of 8388608 (8 MiB). - variant-name String to be used as variant name for this board.
-If set, neither variant-file nor variant-dtb must be set.
-Refer chapter Handling Board Variants With a Single Bundle for more information. - variant-file File containing variant name for this board.
-If set, neither variant-name nor variant-dtb must be set.
-Refer chapter Handling Board Variants With a Single Bundle for more information. - variant-dtb If set to true, use current device tree compatible as this boards variant name.
-If set, neither variant-name nor variant-file must be set.
-Refer chapter Handling Board Variants With a Single Bundle for more information.
+If the value of this parameter is false the slot has to be activated manually in order to be booted, see section Manually Switch to a Different Slot.